unosquare/swan/README.md

 // Using DependencyContainer to create an instance of MessageHub var messageHub = DependencyContainer.Current.Resolve<IMessageHub>() as MessageHub;

- // Here we create a simple message using a that has a string as its content and a custom action var message = new MessageHubCancellableGenericMessage<string>(this, "SWAN",() => Console.WriteLine("Cancelled"));
+ // Here we create a simple message using a that has a string as its content and a custom cancel action var message = new MessageHubCancellableGenericMessage<string>(this, "SWAN",() => Console.WriteLine("Cancelled"));

   // We suscribe to our message hub